 Street children constitute a marginalized group in most societies.
-They do not have what society considers appropriate relationships with major institutions of childhood such as family, education and health.
+They do not have what society considers appropriate relationships with major institutions of childhood such as family, education, and health.
 There are more than 5000 children living and working on the streets of Nepal.
-These children are among the most vulnerable in society frequently falling victim to some of the worst form of child labor and exploitation.
-Street children are misunderstood, negatively viewed and stigmatized by large portion of society.
-This social misunderstanding only serves to compound the challenges these children face on a day to day basic.
-The problem has worsened because of economic problems, political changes, civil unrest, increasing family separation and conflicts, the epidemic spreads of diseases and natural disasters.
+These children are among the most vulnerable in society frequently falling victim to some of the worst forms of child labor and exploitation.
+Street children are misunderstood, negatively viewed, and stigmatized by a large portion of society.
+This social misunderstanding only serves to compound the challenges these children face on a day to day basis.
+The problem has worsened because of economic problems, political changes, civil unrest, increasing family separation and conflicts, the epidemic spreads of diseases, and natural disasters.

 Children of migrant families, migrated child labor, street children and children from slum and squatter settlements, orphaned, abandoned and destitute children often live on the margins of society with little means of improving their lives.
-Many children find themselves leaving their family homes to reside on the streets for various reasons such as the death of one or both parents, poverty, illiteracy, domestic abuse and the attraction of city life.
-The street children spend their life in difficult way with many residing in urban areas with the hopes of improving their lives through earning money in activities such as begging, collecting rags/ garbage, shining shoes, dish washing in local restaurants, local transport helpers, labor works such as carrying loads.
-Street children are also highly vulnerable to exploitation, sexual abuse, inadequate nutrition, physical injuries, substance use and health problems including sexual and reproductive health problems.
-They need the assistance of caring adults, appropriate shelter with nutritional food and good education with values and life skills.
-Literacy and access to a quality education is the only the medium by which these children will be able to change their lives and move away from the struggles of street life.
-Despite support through charitable services, street children have extremely high rates of morbidity, disability and mortality.
+Many children find themselves leaving their family homes to reside on the streets for various reasons such as the death of one or both parents, poverty, illiteracy, domestic abuse, and the attraction of city life.
+The street children spend their life in a difficult way with many residing in urban areas with the hopes of improving their lives through earning money in activities such as begging, collecting rags/ garbage, shining shoes, dishwashing in local restaurants, local transport helpers, labor works such as carrying loads.
+Street children are also highly vulnerable to exploitation, sexual abuse, inadequate nutrition, physical injuries, substance use, and health problems including sexual and reproductive health problems.
+They need the assistance of caring adults, appropriate shelter with nutritional food, and good education with values and life skills.
+Literacy and access to quality education are the only media by which these children will be able to change their lives and move away from the struggles of street life.
+Despite support through charitable services, street children have extremely high rates of morbidity, disability, and mortality.